Hart van Nederland: 2010s

+2020s

 In June 2020, the show left Amsterdam and moved to Talpa Network's headquarters at the Media Park in Hilversum.
 As a result, the show's presentation was refreshed, with new graphics and music, as well as a new virtual reality studio.
 The show also hired its first male presenters, Maarten Steendam and Wolter Klok; hitherto, the show was well known for having only female newsreaders.
 The show went back, for a time, to single presentation for its evening edition, only to bring back double-headed presentation by early 2021.
 Since January 1, 2021, the show also has a morning news service, with 15-minute updates being aired on weekdays from 6:30 and weekends from 7:00.

 Format

 The show is known for its tabloid style and its in-depth coverage of regional and local news, as well as cultural traditions and lifestyles across the Netherlands.
 Most times, every edition is presented by two presenters (usually, a pair of female presenters), although, during some weekends and holidays, and during the morning news service, the editions are presented by a single anchor.
 Reports are usually read by a voiceover, as opposed to a reporter, and sometimes, in the case of brief news, by the newsreaders.
-For many years, Arno Lubbinge has been the show's lead voiceover, where he is away, it is replaced by Robert Feller.
+For many years, Arno Lubbinge has been the show's lead voiceover, when he is away, he is replaced by Robert Feller.

 For many years, the show ended with a weather report presented by Piet Paulusma, often done outdoors.
 Paulusma was known for his humorous approach and for his West Frisian sign-off oant moarn (until tomorrow).
 He left the show in December 2019 as part of a restructuring of SBS' weather department, he would move to public broadcaster Omroep MAX shortly thereafter.
 Since January 2020, the weather forecasts are done under the umbrella name Weer.nl, which is also the name of Talpa's radio and web weather services, bought from MeteoGroup in 2019.
 The website's meteorologists provide the weather forecasts from a separate studio in the Media Park complex (at the former NCRV headquarters).